iHub/UmatiCodebase/README.md

 # Umati Codebase

-Umati Codebase is a suite of code used for capturing and analyzing Twitter and Facebbok data with the purpose of indentifying danerous speech.
-The analysis code base represents methodology used in the Umati project.
+The Umati Codebase is suite of analysis code built in R and Python for purposes of indentifying inflammatory online.
+It also represents translation of Umati methodology on dangerous speech into machine learning algorithms.
+The code suite is grouped into three categories covering data collection via Facebook and Twitter API, Utilities for setting up computing environment and analysis that contains machine learning algorithms.

 * Analysis
 * Collection
 * Utilities

 ![alt tag](http://community.ihub.co.ke/cache/image_resizer/84a93bab303ed9ec81f674926cc16b16.jpg)